TomHarrop/ird-5acc-paper/notes/outline.md

     - Parallel evolution: interaction between stage and domestication (+/- japonica)
     - These are essentially the TFs from **figure 3** where the DE between stages is dependent on whether the species is domesticated or wild
     - This analysis treats rufipogon and barthii as a wild "pool" and indica and glaberrima (+/- japonica) as the domesticated "pool".
 Logically, this does not make sense because rufipogon and barthii are not the same.
 However, it's statistically valid, and it gives us some interesting genes.
+    - We only have two domestications to compare.
+Anything we pick out of this analysis will be "associated" with domestication, but we can't make functional / mechanistic claims.
+This goes for all the comparisons in our paper, e.g. rufipogon vs. glaberrima we are only comparing one accession of each, we don't know what's happening in all the other glaberrima accessions.

 ### 4. qPCR screen of TFs

-* Pick 1/2 families from **3** and test their expression over the whole range of samples (RM, BM, SM, FM).
+* Pick 1/2 TF families from **3** and test their expression over the whole range of samples (RM, BM, SM, FM).
 AP2?
 MADS?
 * **Figure 7**:
     - qPCR results from family X
     - which families do we have qPCR results for?